Compaq Presario 1200: Processors

 Many original models of the Presario 1200 series ran on AMD K6-2 processors, which was quite an adventurous move at a time when AMD was very much second place to the dominant market leader Intel.
-The chips were notable for their inclusion of 3D-NOW technology, enabling marked performance increases from the original K6.
+The chips were notable for their inclusion of 3DNow! technology, enabling marked performance increases from the original K6.
 The chips came in a variety of speeds, ranging from 333 MHz to 550 MHz, however performance varied only slightly between models.

-A number of Presario 1200 series notebooks exist with Celeron, Pentium II or Pentium III processors as well, primarily found in the later designs.
+A number of Presario 1200 series notebooks exist with Intel Celeron, Pentium II or Pentium III processors as well, usually found in the later designs.